robertheory/go-tax-service/README.md

 This service is a concept project to demonstrate how Go can handle a high number of requests and tasks in parallel with low resource consumption.

+## Concepts and Technologies

+1. **Go**: The service is written in Go, a statically typed, compiled language that is designed for simplicity and efficiency.

+   1. **Goroutines**: The service uses goroutines to handle the requests concurrently and efficiently.

+   2. **Channels**: The service uses channels to communicate between the goroutines and to handle the concurrency.

+   3. **WaitGroup**: The service uses the WaitGroup to wait for all the goroutines to finish before returning the response.

+   4. **Testing**: The service uses the testing package to write unit tests for the service.

+2. **RabbitMQ**: The service uses RabbitMQ as a message broker to handle the communication between the services.

+3. **Prometheus**: The service uses Prometheus to collect and store the metrics from the service.

+4. **Grafana**: The service uses Grafana to visualize the metrics collected by Prometheus.

+5. **Docker**: The service is containerized with Docker to ensure that the service runs in the same environment as the production environment.

+6. **Docker Compose**: The service uses Docker Compose to manage the services and dependencies in the development environment.

 ## Setup

 1. Install [Docker](https://docs.docker.com/get-docker/)